Our Leadership

 Amy S. Williams

-Amy S. Williams is the Senior Director of Development at San Francisco AIDS Foundation, where she is responsible for the philanthropic engagement of individuals, corporate and institutional partners, and fundraising event participants.
-She leads the Development team to accomplish SFAF’s annual fundraising goals and advises the Board of Directors and CEO on strategies to ensure the long-term financial stability of the foundation.
+Amy S. Williams is the Vice President of Philanthropy at San Francisco AIDS Foundation, where she is responsible for the philanthropic engagement of individuals, corporate and institutional partners, and fundraising event participants.
+She leads the Development and AIDS/LifeCycle teams to accomplish SFAF’s annual fundraising goals and advises the Board of Directors and CEO on strategies to ensure the long-term financial stability of the foundation.

-In her free time Amy can be found reading, running, kayaking, baking, watching all things Bravo, or on city walks – not necessarily in that order.
+In her free time Amy can be found reading, running, kayaking, baking, watching all things Bravo, or on city walks with her wife, Kim and her yellow lab, Frankie – not necessarily in that order.

 Leadership Team